Report: Trump officials, meat companies knew workers at risk

 To that end, the report said USDA officials — at the behest of meat companies — tried to use Trump’s executive order to stop state and local health officials from ordering plant shutdowns.

-Even with those efforts, U.S. meat production still fell to about 60% of normal during the spring of 2020 because a number of major plants were forced to temporarily close for deep cleaning, widespread testing and safety upgrades or operated at slower speeds because of worker shortages.
-Companies took action to close plants in consultation with health officials after outbreaks were confirmed.
+Even with those efforts, U.S. meat production fell to about 60% of normal during spring 2020 because a number of major plants were forced to temporarily close for deep cleaning, widespread testing and safety upgrades, or operated at slower speeds because of worker shortages.
+Companies closed plants in consultation with health officials after outbreaks were confirmed.

 “Throughout the pandemic we’ve worked hard to maintain safe and consistent operations.
 At the same time, we have not hesitated to temporarily idle or reduce capacity at processing plants when we determined it necessary to do so,” Cargill spokesman Daniel Sullivan said.

-Documents uncovered by the committee showed that meat companies pushed hard for the executive order partly because they believed it will help shield them from liability if workers got sick or died — something a federal appeals court later rejected in a lawsuit against Tyson over worker deaths at an Iowa plant.
-Emails show that the companies themselves submitted a draft of the executive order to the administration days before it was issued.
+Documents the companies provided to the committee showed that meat companies pushed hard for the executive order partly because they believed it would help shield them from liability if workers got sick or died — something a federal appeals court later rejected in a lawsuit against Tyson over worker deaths at an Iowa plant.
+Emails show the companies themselves submitted a draft of the executive order to the administration days before it was issued.